 What if a virtual reality tracking & rendering system could automatically detect when your physical motion deviated from the optimal path, and show you exactly what you did wrong – replaying your motion on an avatar that looks just like you?

 WHAT WE SET OUT TO DO

-We proposed a three-part plan that: (1) created a technological system that learns to compare a physical motion with some optimal motion.
-(2) incorporated a feedback mechanism into that system which can alert the user of that deviation by showing himself in the third person performing the actual and optimal motion, and (3) ran an experiment testing learning of the physical motion from the system.
+We proposed a three-part plan that would: (1) create a technological system that learns to compare a physical motion with some optimal motion.
+(2) incorporate a feedback mechanism into that system which can alert the user of any deviation by showing them in the third person performing the actual and optimal motion, and (3) run an experiment testing how someone learns the physical motion from the system.

 WHAT WE FOUND

 We developed a state-of-the-art, image-based tele-immersive system, capable of tracking and rendering many degrees of freedom of human motion in real time.
 In Experiment 1, participants learned better in VR than in a video learning condition according to self-report measures, and the cause of the advantage was seeing one’s avatar stereoscopically in the third person.
 In Experiment 2, we added a virtual mirror in the learning environment to further leverage the ability to see oneself from novel angles in real time.
 Participants learned better in VR than in video according to objective performance measures.